Jan21493/Linkplay/Hardware.md

 https://openwrt.org/docs/techref/instructionset/mipsel_24kc
 https://www.linkplay.com/modules-wi-fi-2

+## Firmware
-There is an OpenWRT archive where you can get precompiled binaries for almost all utilities you may need: https://archive.openwrt.org/chaos_calmer/15.05/ramips/mt7628/packages/base/ and https://archive.openwrt.org/chaos_calmer/15.05.1/ramips/mt7628/
+Of course it is possible to compile Linux sources for a specific target system, but it may be much easier to get precompiled binaries.
+There is an OpenWRT archive where you can get these binaries for almost all utilities you may need: https://archive.openwrt.org/chaos_calmer/15.05/ramips/mt7628/packages/base/ and https://archive.openwrt.org/chaos_calmer/15.05.1/ramips/mt7628/